 Nothing is for ever in the world of show business, and Eddie Evans and I left the Tennessee Tramps to put together a rock group.
-By then the British rock’n’roll scene was getting under way, locally as well as nationally, and the moment I heard Cliff Richard’s first record, “Move It” – still the best record he’s ever made, and which incidentally the Drifters/Shadows didn’t play on – I knew rock’n'oll was what I wanted to play.
-I sold the bongo drums that had by then become a supplement to my washboard, and bought my first guitar, learning the chords, as did we all, from a slim volume titled the Skiff-Rock Tutor, as the Bert Weedon equivalent wasn’t published until later.
+By then the British rock’n’roll scene was getting under way, locally as well as nationally, and the moment I heard Cliff Richard’s first record, “Move It” – still the best record he’s ever made, and which incidentally the Drifters/Shadows didn’t play on – I knew rock’n’roll was what I wanted to play.
+I sold the bongo drums that had by then become a supplement to my washboard, and bought my first guitar, learning the chords, as did we all, from a slim volume titled ‘The Skif-rok Guitar Tutor’, which was soon followed by the Bert Weedon equivalent, ‘Play in a Day’.

 Reg’s attention to detail did not however extend to what would now be called health and safety.
 The whole PA system was connected to the mains by a couple of matchsticks, and the thought of earthing this behemoth never occurred to him.
 When the musicians plugged in, they were probably closer to paradise than they realised.

-We were now billed as The Stormers and had joined the grown-up rock’n’roll scene, playing in front of large audiences, and actually getting paid for it, albeit modestly.
+We were now billed as The Stormers and had joined the grown-up rock’n’roll scene, playing in front of large audiences, and actually getting paid for it, albeit modestly, and occasionally backing big name acts such as Rory Blackwell.
 Most of our gigs were at the Holdenhurst Road drill hall in Bournemouth.
-There, we played regularly, alternating with several other support bands, including The Falcons, an Eastleigh group, whose bass player, Heinz Burt, wore carpet slippers on stage.
-(I last bumped into Heinz in 1962 at Joe Meek’s studio in north London, when, with The Tornados, he arrived to record Telstar, which subsequently went to number one.)
-Every so often Reg’s van would roll up outside my mother’s house in Cowper Road, Moordown, and transport us off to a gig at the Small Sydney Hall, Weymouth.
+Every so often, however, Reg’s van would roll up outside my mother’s house and transport us off to a gig at the Small Sidney Hall, Weymouth.
 (Sadly, that’s now a supermarket car park, without even a blue plaque to recognise its importance as the place where I signed my first autograph.)

 Working regularly for Reg we were finally rewarded by the offer of a week’s tour of the Midlands.
 This was excitement indeed.
 It was a chance to play at being a professional musician without actually turning pro – something I never had the courage to do throughout my musical career, despite several opportunities to do so.
-Our week’s tour started well enough, with a gig at Newbury, followed by a drive north to Clifton Hall, a decaying mansion outside Rugby that Reg had somehow managed to buy.
+Our week’s tour started well enough, with a gig at Newbury, followed by a drive north to Clifton Hall, a decaying mansion outside Rugby that Reg had somehow managed to buy (see link to Pathe newsreel on Clifton Hall).
 As we drove up the drive towards this vast pile, the house looked stunning in the moonlight.
-Of course, on closer inspection, it became clear that this was not exactly Brideshead Revisited – we slept in the servants’ quarters, and fed ourselves by stealing cornflakes from Danny Storm – but we didn’t care.
+Of course, on closer inspection, it became clear that this was not exactly Downton Abbey – we slept in the servants’ quarters, and fed ourselves by stealing cornflakes from Danny Storm – but we didn’t care.
 We were professional artistes, and if one of our eagerly anticipated venues, the “Old Vic”, turned out to be a large hut with a corrugated iron roof at Lye, near Birmingham, it didn’t matter.

 Around that time, the type of venue for rock gigs was changing too.
-In the summer of 1961, Bournemouth’s first cellar club, The Downstairs Club, was opened by a local jazz musician, (or so he claimed), Jerry Stooks.
-Initially intended to be a jazz club, it soon became a seven nights a week rock venue, and we quickly secured a regular stream of gigs there, which continued when the “Ravers” became the “Rebels” after Jet and Eddie moved away, and were replaced by Mike and Pete Giles, about whom more later.
-For a more detailed account of Jerry Stooks and the Downstairs Club please click here.
+In May 1961, Bournemouth’s first cellar club, The Downstairs Club, was opened by a local jazz musician, (or so he claimed), Jerry Stooks.
+Initially intended to be a jazz club, it soon became a seven nights a week rock venue, and we quickly secured a regular stream of gigs there, which continued when the “Ravers” became the “Rebels” after Jet and Eddie moved away, and were replaced by Mike and Pete Giles, whose playing I’d long admired and about whom more later.